 The candidate will position themselves at the head of the extension ladder lying on the ground.
-The candidate will then lift the ladder off the ground with 2 hands via the first rung or the head of the ladder.
-The candidate will then raise the ladder by walking in and utilising a continuous hand over hand motion and grasping each and every rung with one hand only until the ladder is upright and resting against the structure.
+The candidate will then lift the ladder off the ground with 2 hands via the first rung or the strings at the head of the ladder.
+The candidate will then grasp the rungs and raise the ladder by walking in and utilising a continuous hand over hand motion and grasping each and every rung with one hand only until the ladder is upright.
+The candidate will use a controlled motion to gently rest the ladder against the structure.
 The candidate is then required to extend the sliding section of the ladder utilising a continuous hand over hand technique until the sliding section is fully extended.
 Once an assessor has notified the candidate the ladder is at full extension, the candidate is then required to reverse this process and house the ladder.

 Then the candidate is required to lower the ladder back to the ground in a controlled fashion by walking backwards, grasping each rung with one hand only at a time and utilising a hand over hand technique until the ladder is placed on the ground.
-The candidate can grasp the head of the ladder or final rung with two hands in order to place the ladder on the ground.
+The candidate can grasp the strings at the head of the ladder or final rung with two hands in order to place the ladder on the ground.
 Once completed the candidate can continue on to the next station.